-Situating Digital Methods in Internet Research
+Situating Digital Methods in Internet research

-Arguably, there is an ontological distinction between the natively digital and the digitized; that is, between the objects, content, devices and environments 'born' in the new medium, as opposed to those which have 'migrated' to it.
+Arguably, there is an ontological distinction between the natively digital and the digitized, that is, the objects, content, devices and environments that are "born" in the new medium, as opposed to those that have "migrated" to it.
 Should the current methods of study change, however slightly or wholesale, given the focus on objects and content of the medium?
-The research program proposed here thereby engages with 'virtual methods' importing standard practices from the social sciences and the humanities.
-The distinction between the natively digital and the digitized also could apply to current research methods.
-What type of Internet research may be performed with digitized methods (such as online surveys and directories) compared to those that are natively digital (such as recommendation systems and folksonomy)?
+The research program put forward here thereby engages with "virtual methods" that import standard methods from the social sciences and the humanities.
+That is, the distinction between the natively digital and the digitized also could apply to current research methods.
+What kind of Internet research may be performed with methods that have been digitized (such as online surveys and directories) vis-à-vis those that are natively digital (such as recommendation systems and folksonomy)?

 Second, I propose that Internet research may be put to new uses, given an emphasis on natively digital methods as opposed to the digitized.
-I will strive to shift the attention from the opportunities afforded by transforming ink into bits, and instead inquire into how research with the Internet may move beyond the study of online culture alone.
-How to capture and analyze hyperlinks, tags, search engine results, archived websites, and other digital objects?
-What may one learn from how online devices (e.g. engines and recommendation systems) make use of the objects, and how may such uses be repurposed for social and cultural research?
-Ultimately, I propose a research practice which grounds claims about cultural change and societal conditions in online dynamics, introducing the term 'online groundedness.'
-The overall aim is to rework method for Internet research, developing a novel path of study: digital methods.
+I will strive to shift the attention from the opportunities afforded by transforming ink into bits, and instead inquire into how research with the Internet may move beyond the study of online culture only.
+How to capture and analyze hyperlinks, tags, search engine results, archived Websites, and other digital objects?
+How may one learn from how online devices (e.g., engines and recommendation systems) make use of the objects, and how may such uses be repurposed for social and cultural research?
+Ultimately, I propose a research practice that grounds claims about cultural change and societal conditions in online dynamics, introducing the term "online groundedness."
+The overall aim is to rework method for Internet research, developing a novel strand of study, digital methods.

-To date, the methods employed in Internet research have served to critique the persistent idea of the Internet as a virtual realm apart.
-Such thinking arose from the discourse surrounding virtual reality in the late 1980s and early 1990s, and the Internet came to stand for a virtual realm, with opportunities for redefining consciousness, identity, corporality, community, citizenry and (social movement) politics.
-Indeed, in 1999, in one of the first efforts to synthesize Internet research, the communications scholar Steve Jones invited researchers to move beyond the perspective of the Internet as a realm apart, and opened the discussion of method.
-How would social scientists study the Internet, if they were not to rely on the approaches associated with it to date: human-computer interaction, social psychology and cybercultural studies?3 In their ground-breaking work on Internet usage in Trinidad and Tobago, the ethnographers Daniel Miller and Don Slater challenged the idea of cyberspace as a realm apart where all 'inhabiting' it experienced its identity-transforming affordances, regardless of physical location.
-4 Slater and Miller grounded the Internet, arguing that Trinis appropriated the medium it to fit their own cultural practices.
-Although it was a case study, the overall thrust of the research was its potential for generalization.
+To date the methods employed in Internet research have served the purpose of critiquing the persistent idea of the Internet as a virtual realm apart.
+Such thinking arose from the discourse surrounding virtual reality in the late 1980s and early 1990s, and the Internet came to stand for a virtual realm, with opportunities for a redefinition of consciousness, identity, corporality, community, citizenry and (social movement) politics.
+Indeed, in 1999 in one of the first efforts to synthesize Internet research, the communications scholar, Steve Jones invited researchers to move beyond the perspective of the Internet as a realm apart, and opened the discussion of method.
+How would social scientists study the Internet, if they were not to rely on the approaches associated with it to date: human-computer interaction, social psychology and cybercultural studies?3 In their ground-breaking work on Internet usage in Trinidad and Tobago, the ethnographers, Daniel Miller and Don Slater, challenged the idea of cyberspace as a realm apart where all "inhabiting" it experienced its identity-transforming affordances, no matter one's location.4 Slater and Miller grounded the Internet, arguing that Trinis appropriated the medium, making it fit their own cultural practices.
+Whilst a case study, the overall thrust of the research was its potential for generalizability.
 If Trinis were using the Internet to stage Trini culture, the expectation is that other cultures are doing the same.